mmb-irb/MDDB-workflow/docs/source/input.rst

 - SASA: Residues close to the boundary will be considered exposed to solvent while they may be not

 - Pockets: Residues close to the boundary may be considered to have pockets while they have not.

 .. tip::
- Esto en realidad no se puede hacer porque fpocket no permite "descartar" átomos de manera inteligente.
-Si quitas átomos para que no encuentre pockets en ellos entonces pueden aparecer pockets en los sitios que están ocupados por estos átomos.
-De momento descartamos el análisis entero cuando hay algo en PBC y listo
+ This isn't really possible because fpocket doesn't allow you to intelligently "discard" atoms.
+If you remove atoms so it doesn't find pockets in them, pockets can appear in the sites occupied by those atoms.
+For now, we discard the entire analysis when there's something in PBC and that's it.

 - Clusters: Since Clustering is RMSD-based it has the same limitations

-If this field is set to 'auto' then PBC residues are set automatically Solvent, counter ions and membrane lipids are selected in this cases Note that these are the most tipical residues under periodic boundary conditions
+If this field is set to 'auto' then PBC residues are set automatically.
+Solvent, counter ions and membrane lipids are selected in this cases.
+Note that these are the most tipical residues under periodic boundary conditions.

-This field is also useful for those scenarions with several protein or nucleic acid molecules floating around In this situation you can not image and fit all molecules You must focus in one molecule and let the others stay in periodic boundary conditions
+This field is also useful for those scenarions with several protein or nucleic acid molecules floating around.
+In this situation you can not image and fit all molecules.
+You must focus in one molecule and let the others stay in periodic boundary conditions.

-These residues are defined using VMD selection language: https://www.ks.uiuc.edu/Research/vmd/vmd-1.3/ug/node132.html
+These residues are defined using `VMD selection language <https://www.ks.uiuc.edu/Research/vmd/vmd-1.3/ug/node132.html>`_.